-When you’re in the initial planning stages of setting up a new company or organisation, one of the main things you’re going to need to consider is where you’re going to have your base of operations.
-This might be easy if you’ve had somewhere in mind from day one, but if you’re only just starting to look, it can be more of a challenge.
+When you’re in the initial planning stages of setting up a new company or organisation, one of the main things you’re going to need to consider is where you’re going to have your startup business base of operations.
+This might be easy if you’ve had somewhere in mind from day one, but if you’re only just starting to look, finding an ideal startup location can be more of a challenge.

 Urban or countryside